grafana/mimir/docs/sources/helm-charts/mimir-distributed/visualize-data/visualize-metrics-in-grafana.md

 ---
 aliases:
   -
-description: Learn how to query metrics in Grafana.
+description: Learn how to visualize metrics in Grafana.
-menuTitle: Query metrics in Grafana
+menuTitle: Visualize metrics in Grafana
-title: Query metrics in Grafana
+title: Visualize metrics in Grafana
 weight: 50
 keywords:
   - Helm chart